 If you are under the age of 18: Please download and complete the Under 18 form before starting the pre-application process.

-- Tuition includes textbooks, state exam, criminal background check and guidance and support from the enrollment team.
+- guidance and support from the enrollment team

-- Courses in both tracks and be completed in as little as three weeks, but the program length typically ranges from six to eight weeks.
+Courses in both tracks can be completed in as little as three weeks, but the program length typically ranges from six to eight weeks.

-If you are a displaced worker or Medicaid-eligible, your training costs will be fully covered.
+If you are a displaced worker or Medicaid-eligible, your training costs will be fully covered up front.
 Other financial aid options include scholarships through the NH Charitable Foundation (Medallion Fund), the Workforce Innovation and Opportunity Act (WIOA) / NH Works, NH JAG, MY TURN and more.
 You are encouraged to work with the nursing home or long-term care facility that is hiring you to help explore support options.
-NH Needs Caregivers! may offer additional scholarships in late 2020.

 If you have questions about financial assistance for training/licensing, please contact Roxie Severance at 603.226.4900 or email us at firstname.lastname@example.org.